Indiana Jones (character): Costume

-Upon requests by Spielberg and Lucas, the costume designer gave the character a distinctive silhouette through the styling of the hat; after examining many hats, the designers chose a tall-crowned, wide-brimmed fedora.
+Upon requests by Spielberg and Lucas, costume designer Deborah Nadoolman gave the character a distinctive silhouette through the styling of the hat; after examining many hats, Nadoolman chose a tall-crowned, wide-brimmed fedora.
 As a documentary of Raiders pointed out, the hat served a practical purpose.
 Following the lead of the old "B"-movies that inspired the Indiana Jones series, the fedora hid the actor's face sufficiently to allow doubles to perform the more dangerous stunts seamlessly.
 Examples in Raiders include the wider-angle shot of Indy and Marion crashing a statue through a wall, and Indy sliding under a fast-moving vehicle from front to back.
 Thus it was necessary for the hat to stay in place much of the time.

 The hat became so iconic that the filmmakers could only come up with very good reasons or jokes to remove it.
 If it ever fell off during a take, filming would have to stop to put it back on.
 In jest, Ford put a stapler against his head to stop his hat from falling off when a documentary crew visited during shooting of Indiana Jones and the Last Crusade.
 This created the urban legend that Ford stapled the hat to his head.
 Anytime Indy's hat accidentally came off as part of the storyline (blown off by the wind, knocked off, etc.) and seemed almost irretrievable, filmmakers would make sure Indy and his hat were always reunited, regardless of the implausibility of its return.
 Although other hats were also used throughout the films, the general style and profile remained the same.
 Elements of the outfit include: